Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

     * fix comparison of reinforcement algorithm (Objective function.)
     * get 1 more paper in pandemic risk estimation
     * remake google maps.
-    * fix the rest of the paper.
+    * here> fix the rest of the paper.
-        * here> fix content suggested by dr zhu.
+        * fix content suggested by dr zhu.
             * section 5, more details to descript the formula
                 * PRS_t
                     * define the size of the mian symbol
                         * dimentionionaltiy
                     * explain the main meaning of the key formualt
                         * here> what is the motivation of
-        * fix the references
+        * here> fix the references
-            * what is this htp vs h things on figure
+            * here> what is this htp vs h things on figure
-        * how to donwload subcapture?
     * add more description of R_0.

     * keyword